 Sealing the broiler litter stack with 6 mil polyethylene to exclude oxygen is the least expensive method of heat control.
 Polyethylene should be used if the stack is under a barn or if it is outside.
 Figure 1 shows the temperature profile of two stacks of litter 12 feet deep, one uncovered and the other covered with polyethylene.
 To destroy pathogens in the litter, the temperature should reach 130 degrees F. If the temperature is 160 degrees F or higher, the protein becomes bound and digestibility decreases.
 In both stacks of litter, the temperature was in excess of 130 degrees F for 21 days.
 The litter covered with polyethylene achieved a temperature high enough to eliminate pathogens but did not overheat and decrease nitrogen digestibility.
 The litter stack that was not covered reached a temperature 27 degrees F higher than the covered stack.

 Because the nutrient levels in broiler litter are variable, the suggested rations in Table 2 should be used only as a guide.
 A supplement of vitamin A should be added to all broiler litter rations because litter is almost totally devoid of this nutrient.
-Adding Bovatec or Rumensin will decrease the incidence of bloat when feeding stockers.
+Adding an ionophore such as Bovatec or Rumensin will decrease the incidence of bloat when feeding stockers.

 Ration 2 is formulated for the lactating brood cow.
 Fed at about 25 pounds daily, this ration will furnish adequate nutrients during the winter months.
 Some long hay or other roughage will be needed for both the lactating brood cow and the dry cow for normal rumen function.